biomed-AI/DeltaCata/README.md

 ## 💻 Local Installation <a name="local-installation"></a>

 To run DeltaCata on a local machine, please follow the instructions below.
+DeltaCata was tested on a workstation equipped with an NVIDIA RTX 3090 GPU (CUDA 11.8) and Ubuntu 20.04.4.
+Environment setup typically takes about 1 hour depending on the internet bandwidth.

 ### 📦 Requirements <a name="requirements"></a>
 ```